PatrickC995/movie-app-frontend/README.md

+# React-Movie-App-Frontend

+This repository showcases the frontend for a movie application.
+The app fetches popular movies through an API, allowing users to search, favorite, and rank their favorite films.

+Through this project, I’ve gained hands-on experience with JavaScript, HTML, CSS and helped me develope fundamentals, including:

+- Building reusable components
+- Making API calls
+- Securely managing API keys

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.